Please log in

 ※ International Federation of the Phonographic Industry, "Global Music Report The Industry In 2019," p.13

 According to Henry Longfellow, "Music is the universal language of mankind."
-People can understand and relate to music even if it is in another language.
-Japan has a lot of unsurpassed music schools that cater both to Japanese and international students.
-This can be your professional workplace to acquire your music skills.
-Some schools have close cooperation with the local music industries in Japan already, which can be used as a great advantage both to the Japanese and foreign students who wish to study music in Japan, and realize your dream of being a musician!
+Japan has a lot of amazing music schools that cater both to Japanese and international students.
+This can be your chance to acquire your music skills.
+Some schools have close cooperation with the local music industries in Japan already, which can be used as a great advantage both to the Japanese and foreign students who wish to study music in Japan, and realize your dream of becoming a musician!